Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Introduction

 The plan of the paper is as follows.
-In Section~\ref{sec:geometric_background} we recall some well-known facts on the geometry of the Euler equations and some basic material on weak Riemannian metrics.
-In Section~\ref{sec:fourier_multipliers} we provide the proofs of our main results: Theorem~\ref{thm:main_theorem} and Corollary~\ref{cor:Lambda}.
-Section~\ref{sec:metric_and_spray} is devoted to the study of the smoothness of the metric and the geodesic spray on the extended Hilbert manifolds $\D{q}$.
-In Section~\ref{sec:existence_results} we prove local existence and uniqueness of the initial value problem for the geodesics of the right-invariant $H^{s}$ metric on $\DiffS$, while in Section~\ref{sec:exponential_map} we deal with the Riemannian exponential mapping and discuss the problem of geodesic distance.
+In Section~\ref{sec:geometric_framework}, we recall basic materials on right-invariant metrics on the diffeomorphism group.
+Section~\ref{sec:smoothness-metric-and-spray} is devoted to the study of the smoothness of the extended metric an its spray on the Hilbert manifolds $\D{q}$.
+In Section~\ref{sec:existence_results}, we prove local existence and uniqueness of the initial value problem for the geodesics of the right-invariant $H^{s}$ metric on $\DiffS$ and well-posedness of the corresponding Euler equation.
+In Section~\ref{sec:exponential_map} we deal with the Riemannian exponential map and discuss the problem of minimization of the arc-length and the energy.
 In Section~\ref{sec:homogeneous_spaces} we extend our study to the homogeneous spaces $\DiffS/\RotS$ and $\DiffS/\PSL(2,\RR)$.
-We prove local existence result for the corresponding Euler equations.
-Technical lemmas on local boundedness of right translations are collected in Appendix~\ref{sec:boundedness_properties}.
+We prove well-posedness for the corresponding Euler equations.
+In Appendix~\ref{sec:fourier_multipliers}, we prove some lemmas on Fourier multipliers, while in Appendix~\ref{sec:boundedness_properties}, we provide estimates and local boundedness properties for the right translation operator $R_{\varphi}$.